kuvivek/drivingTheoryInGermany/README.md

 456. When will offences carrying two points be deleted from the Central Register of Road Traffic Offenders?
 At the earliest after
-❌2 years
+❌ 2 years
-❌3 years
+❌ 3 years
 ✅ 5 years
 **Comment**:  Misdemeanors that are entered in the driving aptitude register (FAER) with 2 points are automatically deleted (erased) after 5 years at
 the earliest, entries with one point after 2.5 years.

 457. Why must you also drive with dipped headlight during the day when visibility is impaired by fog, rain or falling snow?
 ✅ So that you will be more easily seen by other road users
-❌So that you can see traffic signs at greater distances
+❌ So that you can see traffic signs at greater distances
-❌So that you can drive at a higher speed
+❌ So that you can drive at a higher speed
 **Comment**:  If visibility is severely impaired by fog, rain or snowfall, the daytime running lights are not sufficient to draw attention to yourself.
 With the more powerful low beam, the tail lights are also switched on, making your vehicle visible from behind.

 458. What can a flashing blue light (without siren) mean?
 ✅ Advance warning of a closed convoy
 ✅ The vehicle is on duty.
 You should give way
-❌Without a siren, a flashing blue light does not mean anything
+❌ Without a siren, a flashing blue light does not mean anything
 **Comment**:  Blue flashing lights alone are sometimes also used for emergency driving, but then these vehicles have no right of way.
 You should still
 make way for them.
 Blue flashing lights can also announce a closed formation, e.g. a procession or a convoy of the German armed forces.

 459. How can you tell the shortest way to the next emergency telephone on federal motorways?
 By the
-❌ground markings on the hard shoulder
+❌ ground markings on the hard shoulder
 ✅ black arrows on the delineators
-❌direction markings on the guardrails
+❌ direction markings on the guardrails
 **Comment**:  On the highway, I can recognize the shortest route to the emergency call pillar by the next delineator.
 Black arrows in the upper white
 area of the delineators indicate the direction to the next emergency call pillar.